-The following guideline pertains to awards for which the Office of Research and Commercialization (ORC) is required to submit final administrative materials (invoice, fiscal and patent reports, etc.) within the 'standard' 90 days after the end date.
+The following guideline pertains to awards for which the Office of Research is required to submit final administrative materials (invoice, fiscal and patent reports, etc.) within the 'standard' 90 days after the end date.
 The timeframe may change if a sponsor has other requirements.

 60-90 Days Prior to the Project End Date